 The type of surgery can determine the likelihood of a full recovery or permanent work restrictions.
 Certain surgeries have a high success rate and offer patients a full recovery with no lingering physical limitations.

-Am I Sure To Be Approved To Get Needed Surgery?
+Am I Sure to Be Approved to Get the Needed Surgery?

 Simply because your treating physician recommends surgery does not guarantee immediate authorization.
-This is because insurance companies are required to cover medical care but have the responsibility of evaluating the necessity and cost-effectiveness of certain procedures.
+This is because workers’ compensation insurance companies are required to cover medical care, but have the responsibility of evaluating the necessity and cost-effectiveness of certain procedures.

 In cases where the surgery is deemed urgent, the insurance company will review and approve or deny the treatment within a few days.
 However, if the surgery is non-urgent, it can take several weeks to receive a verdict.
 During this time, the insurance company might also request an independent medical examination.